Journey to the Savage Planet: Development and release

 Hutchinson announced the game during The Game Awards 2018.
 Publisher 505 Games released the game on PlayStation 4, Xbox One, and Microsoft Windows (via the Epic Games Store) on January 28, 2020.
 Due to the relatively light content Hutchinson chose to release the game at a budget price of $30 which he hoped would help players "take a risk with a new IP".
 A Nintendo Switch port was released on May 21, 2020.

 On December 19, 2019, Google acquired Typhoon Studios and placed it under Stadia Games and Entertainment (SG&E), the division developing games exclusively for Stadia, Google's cloud gaming service.
 The studio was integrated with SG&E's existing Montreal studio, which was headed up by Sébastien Puel.
 Journey to the Savage Planet was not part of the acquisition.
 A Stadia version of Journey of the Savage Planet was released by SG&E on February 1, 2021.
 On the same day, Google shut down SG&E and its internal studios, with all former Typhoon Studios staff leaving the company.
 Due to these closures, the developers became unable to fix several bugs present in the Stadia version, including hangs and crashes.
 505 Games stated that all assets of the Stadia version were owned by Google and SG&E, therefore the publisher could not resolve the situation.
 Google eventually released a patch on February 23.

 Former members of Typhoon Studios established a new studio Raccoon Logic in August 2021, with some funding support from Tencent.
-Through negotiation, they were able to retain the intellectual property rights to Journey and the planned sequel that Typhoon had been working on at Google.
+Through negotiation, they were able to retain the intellectual property rights to Savage Planet and the planned sequel that Typhoon had been working on at Google, Revenge of the Savage Planet.